-- Reciprocating Engine Options - A simple-cycle reciprocating engine plant, with multiple reciprocating engines; - A combined-cycle reciprocating engine plant, configured with multiple reciprocating engines and one steam turbine; - Gas Turbine Options - \circ A simple-cycle combustion-turbine plant, with three combustion turbines; and - A combined-cycle gas turbine plant (CCGT), configured with two combustion turbines and one steam turbine.
+• Reciprocating Engine Options

+- A simple-cycle reciprocating engine plant, with multiple reciprocating engines; - A combined-cycle reciprocating engine plant, configured with multiple reciprocating engines and one steam turbine;

+• Gas Turbine Options

+- o A simple-cycle combustion-turbine plant, with three combustion turbines; and - A combined-cycle gas turbine plant (CCGT), configured with two combustion turbines and one steam turbine.

-The Build Alternative could include one of the four options listed above or a combination of reciprocating engine and gas turbine technologies, depending on the results of an alternatives analysis, which will evaluate the options in relation to the proposed Project's goals and objectives.
+The Build Alternative(s) could include one of the four options listed above or a combination of reciprocating engine and gas turbine technologies.